open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 Similarly, in
 [`v1beta1`](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#opentelemetrycollector-1)
-of the `OpenTelemetryCollector` CR, leaving out this configuration altogether, your `PodMonitors` and `ServiceMonitors` might also not get picked up.
+of the `OpenTelemetryCollector` CR, leaving out this configuration altogether causes your `PodMonitors` and `ServiceMonitors`to not get picked up.

 As of `v1beta1` of the `OpenTelemetryOperator`, a `serviceMonitorSelector`, and `podMonitorSelector` must be included, even if you don’t intend to use it, like